10 Best Sleeping Pads for Backpacking in 2024

 You’d think that inflating a double sleeping pad would be more difficult than a single, but this sleeping pad is quick to inflate and deflate using a similar stuff sack mechanism as the Sea to Summit sleeping pad mentioned above.

-The downside of this sleeping pad is its bulkiness and weight, but if you could split the weight into 2, it would be the same weight and size as some of the other sleeping pads we recommend on this list of the best sleeping pads for backpacking.
+The downside of this sleeping pad is its bulkiness and weight, but if you could split the weight into 2, it would be the same weight and size as some of the other sleeping pads I recommend on this list of the best sleeping pads for backpacking.

 If you want a lighter-weight option with a lower R-value for summer camping, the Exped also comes in a 1R version.
+Be sure to check out my guide to the best double sleeping bags to pair with your 2-person sleeping pad!

-7. Exped Ultra 7R Sleeping Pad
+Exped Ultra 7R

 Best 4-Season Sleeping Pad